-- Buying a rebuilt car may save you money
+- A rebuilt car could save you money

-- You could have a hard time selling a car with a rebuilt title
+- You might have a hard time selling a car with a rebuilt title

-Exactly how much could you save by buying a rebuilt or reconstructed car?
+Cars with rebuilt titles are usually cheaper to buy than other used vehicles.
+How much could you save buying a rebuilt or reconstructed car?
 Fifty percent, according to Jason Shackelford, owner of Stingray Auto Repair in Redmond, Wash.
-Of course, this amount depends on several factors, like the popularity of the vehicle, the damage done to it and how well it was repaired.
+Of course, how much you save on a rebuilt car depends on several factors, like the popularity of the vehicle and the type of damage done to it.

 "Always have the car inspected by a shop with experience handling vehicles with rebuilt titles before purchasing," Shackelford said.
 “A shop without the proper experience may not know what to look for.”